 The dominance of right-wing populism

-In 2010, the right-wing populist party Fidesz reclaimed political power in Hungary, after having run the country throughout the late 1990s and early 2000s.
-Led by Victor Orbán, the conservative government has had almost unlimited power, enjoying widespread support from the electorate.
-Fidesz was reelected yet again in 2014 and 2018, winning a huge majority of seats in parliament.
+In 2010, the right-wing populist party alliance Fidesz–KDNP reclaimed political control in Hungary, after running the country throughout the late 1990s and early 2000s.
+Led by Victor Orbán, the conservative government has had almost unlimited power over the last decade, enjoying widespread support from the electorate - the alliance was reelected again in 2014 and 2018, winning a huge majority of seats in parliament.
 To give an example of the party’s reach, Budapest is divided into 23 districts, each with their own mayor and electrical council.
-Out of the 23 districts, 17 have been led by Fidesz since the 2018 elections, with some run by the party for even longer, such as Józsefváros (8th District), where Auróra is located.
+Out of the 23 districts, 17 have been led by Fidesz–KDNP since the 2014 municipal elections, some for even longer, such as Józsefváros (the 8th District), where Auróra is located.
 The rise in popular support of the Orbán government and their right-wing policies does not bode well for religious minorities and other marginalized groups in Hungarian society.

 Xenophobia & Christian conservatism

 Almost all of Europe was affected by the refugee crisis that began in 2014.
 As Muslim refugees poured in from Syria and other Islamic countries, they were met with rising xenophobia.
-In April 2015, 46% of the adult population in Hungary reported that they thought asylum seekers should not be allowed to set foot in their country, especially those from Arab countries (94% of repsondents).
+In April 2015, 46% of the adult population in Hungary reported that they thought asylum seekers should not be allowed to set foot in their country, especially those from Arab countries (94% of respondents).
 Hungary continued as one of the least tolerant EU member states in 2016, with well over half of the adult population reporting that they felt threatened by refugees regarding access to jobs and social benefits, as well as an increased likelihood of terrorism.
-The wide-spread xenophobia extended to the LGBTQ+ community, with large segments of the Hungarian population expressing fear that their Christian “democracy” and society based on family values would somehow be overrun by Muslims and “degenerates.”
+The wide-spread xenophobia extended to the LGBTQI+ community, with large segments of the Hungarian population expressing fear that their Christian “democracy” and society based on family values would somehow be overrun by Muslims.
+According to Reuters, when Fidesz won the European Parliamentary elections again in 2019, Orbán told supporters, “the election victory means that ...
+Hungarians gave us the task of... stopping immigration all across Europe... [to] protect Christian culture in Europe.”

 Video: President Victor Orbán speech in the European Parliment "You are condeming Hungary" , Euractiv